-- 1. The term "feasible" throughout the flow chart means technically viable alternatives that are: available in the project market; meet mission/functional requirements; comply with Federal Laws and applicable Government regulations, policy, codes, and criteria (UFCs, AT/FP); and realistically maintainable by facility operation and maintenance staff or contractors.
-Document design solutions found to be not "feasible" in the Design Analysis for the record. - 2.
-"Optimize daylighting" means improvement to user environmental quality, as well as providing opportunity to save energy through automatic electronic light dimming.
-Optimize to the extent feasible per Note 1.
-Consider the extent of energy savings available based on most likely selected lighting system alternative. - 3.
-Perform LCCA in accordance with 10 CFR 436 and the NIST Handbook 135, using present-value method.
-Include realistic maintenance costs, based on Installation O&M capabilities.
-When included in the design, LED and high-intensity RF Induction lighting systems do not require LCCAs because long life, efficiency, and environmental sustainability is inherent in these technologies. - 4.
-ASHRAE 90.1 Appendix G prescribed baseline systems. - 5.
-Life-Cycle Cost Effective (LCCE) as determined by an LCCA. - 6.
-A minimum of three alternatives to the baseline is required for a complete analysis. - 7.
-The consideration of solar energy systems is required by mandate, but there are other forms of renewable energy that can enhance the performance and resiliency of the facility.
-Use the current, local Installation utility costs, to include savings attributable to demand and ratchet charge reductions from the inclusion of renewable energy and energy storage.
+- 1. The term "feasible" throughout the flow chart means technically viable alternatives that are: 1) available in the project market; meet mission/functional requirements; 2) comply with Federal Laws and applicable Government regulations, policy, codes, and criteria (UFCs, AT/FP, etc.); and 3) realistically and economically maintainable by local facility operation and maintenance staff or contractors.
+Justify design solutions found to be "not feasible" in the Design Analysis for the record with documentation. - 2.
+"Optimize daylighting" means improvement to user environmental quality, as well as providing opportunity to save energy through instantaneous automatic electronic light dimming.
+Optimize to the extent feasible per Footnote 1.
+Consider the extent of energy savings available based on most likely selected lighting system alternative.
+Daylighting is most effective from above.
+Refer to UFC 3-101-01, Architecture for guidance on Daylighting. - 3.
+ASHRAE 90.1 Appendix G prescribed systems are the baseline and minimum energy performance requirement (presumed to be cost-effective) based on the latest version adopted in 10 CFR §433.100 Energy Efficiency Performance Standard.
+All Federal facilities are required to achieve at least 30% energy savings from this baseline, if life-cycle cost effective. - 4.
+Perform Life-Cycle Cost Analysis (LCCA) in accordance with 10 CFR 436 and the NIST Handbook 135, using present-value method.
+Include realistic maintenance costs, based on Installation O&M capabilities. - 5.
+Life-Cycle Cost Effective (LCCE) as determined by a Life-Cycle Cost Analysis (LCCA).
+LCCA are required to demonstrate that savings beyond the baseline are LCCE.
+A minimum of three alternative solutions to the baseline is required for a complete analysis.
+If none of the alternative solutions with savings beyond the baseline are LCCE, then the baseline is the design solution. - 6.
+The consideration of solar energy systems is required by mandate.
+There are other forms of renewable energy that can enhance the performance and resiliency of the facility.
+Use the current, local Installation utility costs, to include savings attributable to demand and time-of-day charge reductions from the inclusion of renewable energy and energy storage.
 Evaluate the project location for available alternative renewable energy sources.
 Some locations may have significant wind, waste heat recovery, microhydro, biomass, cogeneration, or other options that may be included economically as a package.
-To enhance building resiliency, and when feasible (per Note 1), consider these systems to supplement critical power circuits to reduce fuel consumption by backup generators during service disruptions.
+Based on 1391, enhance building resiliency, and when feasible (per Note 1), consider these systems to supplement critical power circuits to reduce fuel consumption by backup generators during service disruptions.
+Request additional funding for a line item was not included or underestimated on the DD Form 1391 that has not yet been enacted or locked.
+Document funding request approvals and disapprovals in the Design Analysis./1/